thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 title: Reverse-engineering Airbnb's internationalization library
 date: '2019-04-29'
 cover: './cover.jpeg'
-description: "Curiosity is one of the most important developer's assets.
-By being curious and experimenting things, you make sure you're constantly learning and upgrading your skills.
-Few weeks ago, I had to implement internationalization for an app I was working on."
+description: "Curiosity is one of the most important developer's assets: you explore new topics, understand how libraries are made of, etc. Learn in this article how reverse-engineering Airbnb's internationalization library made me a better developer."
 ---

 Curiosity is one of the most important developer's assets.
 By being curious and experimenting things, you make sure you're constantly learning and upgrading your skills.
 Few weeks ago, I had to implement internationalization for an app I was working on.
 I chose to use [Polyglot](http://airbnb.io/polyglot.js/) because of its simplicity.
 It's also created by Airbnb, a company that has many great [open sources libraries](https://airbnb.io/projects/).